Notes

 Can AI sales agents work in regulated industries like law or healthcare?

 Yes, with appropriate design.
-The agent's role in regulated industries is administrative and informational — it doesn't give legal advice or clinical guidance, it collects intake information and books consultations.
-The regulatory boundary is in what the agent says, not in whether an agent can be used.
+The agent’s role in regulated industries is administrative and informational — it doesn’t give legal advice or clinical guidance, it collects intake information and books consultations.
+The regulatory boundary sits in what the agent says, not in whether an agent can be used.
 Proper design makes this work reliably and transparently.